isomerpages/imda-tradetrust/index.md

 sections:
   - hero:
       title: Transform the way you trade
-      subtitle: Digitalisation makes trade safer, easier and cheaper.
-You can digitise, exchange, verify any documents and effect title transfer for transferable documents.
+      subtitle: Digitalization makes trade safer, easier, and more cost-effective, providing increased confidence, profitability, and peace of mind for you and your partners.
       background: /images/TradeDigitalisation.png
       button: Contact Us
       url: https://form.gov.sg/635f32c5001b2d0011fff09b